 (to read with parents/guardian)

-You have come into hospital because you are poorly with coronavirus or you may have had coronavirus a few weeks ago and now become poorly from your body’s response to the virus.
+You have come into hospital because you are poorly with coronavirus and/ or flu or you may have had coronavirus a few weeks ago and have now become poorly from your body’s response to the virus.

 The doctors and nurses in the hospital will be doing all they can to help you get better.

-Your parents (or guardians) have agreed for you to take part in a study to find out whether there are extra medicines that can help people get better faster.
+Your parents (or guardians) have agreed for you to take part in a study to find out whether there are extra medicines that can help children and grown-ups get better faster.

 What will happen?